Jeju City Jeju-do, South Korea Travel Guide

 Drive on the right side of the road.
 Seatbelts are mandatory for all passengers.

-Speed limits are enforced strictly.
+Speed regulations are applied strictly.

 GPS navigation with Naver Map or KakaoMap is essential.